-Every week volunteers donate their time to purchase, prepare, and distribute food packages to 90 families, totally approximately 719 people (249 adults and 470 children).
+Every week volunteers donate their time to purchase, prepare, and distribute food packages to 109 families, totaling approximately 600 people.
 To help the maximum number of people to survive - to keep them from starving - the limited pesos available from donations, are used to make large bulk bag purchases of rice, rolled oats and beans.
 The food package -- or despensa -- consists of a container of cooking oil, 3 small packages of pasta, a bag of rice, a bag of rolled oats and a bag of beans.
 As funds permit, the families also receive eggs, fresh vegetables, fruit and chorizo.
-Families with infants receive a container of powdered milk every month.
+Families with infants receive a container of powdered milk twice a month.
 There are no paid staff involved with Operation Feed.

 Agustin Vazquez, owner of Viva Mexico Restaurant in San Juan Cosala, has contributed an enormous amount of time and energy into this feeding program.
 With his restaurant contacts, Agustin is able to buy the beans, rice and oats at a much reduced price at the Guadalajara market.
 Because of Agustin’s familiarity with people from this village, he is able to select the families with the most dire needs using the following criteria: